I was going through some of my old emails when I ran across an interesting question:

 Many individuals who are considering taking a shot at stand-up comedy are convinced that they already “know” what stand-up comedy is about and how a stand-up comedy routine is developed – even though they have never been on the stand-up comedy stage.

-There’s this almost ubiquitous logic that since the comedians they have seen on TV just seem to talk about stuff they know about “off the top of their head”, then there just can’t be that much to putting together a stand-up comedy routine.
+There’s this almost ubiquitous logic that since the comedians they have seen on TV just seem to talk about simple stuff they know about “off the top of their head”, then there just can’t be that much to putting together a stand-up comedy routine.

 It’s only when the new comedian actually gets to the stage and can’t seem to generate anywhere near the laughs they want that they realize that they might want to do some research about how to put together a stand-up comedy act that will actually work.